aboutgeorge/usesthis/interviews/published/sophia.teutschler.markdown

 ### Who are you and what do you do?

 I'm Sophia Teutschler and I run [Sophiestication Software](http://sophiestication.com "Sophia's software website.") where I make simply beautiful Mac and iPhone apps.
-So far I released applications like [CoverSutra][] for Mac OS X and [Groceries][] and [Tipulator][] for the iPhone.
+So far I released applications like [CoverSutra][] for Mac OS X and [Groceries][groceries-iphone] and [Tipulator][tipulator-iphone] for the iPhone.

 ### What hardware are you using?